Does a Vitamin Deficiency Make Asthma Symptoms Worse?

 What Is Vitamin Deficiency?

-Vitamin deficiency refers to a condition characterized by a long-term lack of different vitamins in your body.
-Since each vitamin provides unique health benefits, the more vitamins you lack in your body, the more impact it will have on your health.
+Vitamin deficiency refers to a condition characterized by a long-term lack of different vitamins in the body.
+Since each vitamin provides unique health benefits, the more vitamins you lack, the greater the impact on your health.

 Based on the causes, vitamin deficiency can be either primary or secondary.
 Primary deficiency refers to a lack of vitamins due to an inadequate diet.
 Secondary deficiency is due to the presence of an underlying disorder that hinders the absorption of vitamins in your body.
 Its treatment requires managing the underlying health issue.